 It’s also important to stress that at heart, CLV is about relationships between brands and their customers, and we must ensure that customer service is also at the heart of a segmentation approach.
 Targeting a customer subset can then strengthen customer loyalty, whilst simultaneously improving the overall value of a customer.

-Taking points 1 to 3 into account and incorporating them into wider marketing strategies should naturally lead into driving quality, and encouraging better customer loyalty.
-If we know that customers will churn after a certain period, we can approach our marketing communications at the right time, armed with the right reasons for customers to stay that will improve retention rates.
+Taking points 1 to 3 into account and incorporating them to wider marketing strategies should naturally lead into driving quality, and encouraging better customer loyalty.
+If we know that customers will churn after a certain period, we can approach our marketing communications at the right time, armed with the right reasons for customers to stay which will improve retention rates.

 Knowing which factors impact churn, and how loyalty will pan out by how a customer is initially converted to a brand, could be a way to assess this, with the vision of attracting more loyal customers that deliver a better CLV and in turn ROI.

-Reconfiguring marketing activity around raising CLV can be a great way to shake strategies on acquisition and customer retention, whilst also building a longer term focus.
+Reconfiguring marketing activity around raising CLV can be a great way to shake strategies on the acquisition and customer retention, whilst also building a longer-term focus.

 For example, customer loyalty can be rewarded in a multitude of ways, and using a clearer picture of the customer lifecycle and repeat purchase data, we can step beyond a simplistic new and existing commission model, focusing on a wider approach to a customer’s interaction with a brand.
 Such an approach could look at how AOV differs by entry route, one or two years in performance, typical affinity products, or what it takes to turn a one-time purchase customer into a loyal shopper or even a brand advocate.

-Coming full circle and piecing elements of the CLV puzzle together, we need to find ways to “better use data” that enable to us to measure CLV, but also allow insights to filter into day to day marketing activity.
-This will require visualisation of data such as the Hyatt case, and careful consideration of tracking data points that allow smooth analysis that is efficient as it is insightful.
+Coming full circle and piecing elements of the CLV puzzle together and why it is important, we need to find ways to “better use data” that enable us to measure CLV but also allow insights to filter into day-to-day marketing activity.
+This will require visualisation of data such as the Hyatt case and careful consideration of tracking data points that allow smooth analysis that is efficient as it is insightful.

 We also need to be careful to let our marketing experience lead CLV rather than the data itself.
 In a TED talk from January this year, Data Science expert Sebastian Wernicke showed how data can be used to find a hit TV show.
-He pitched Amazon Studios versus Netflix, and their seemingly similar approaches to trying to launch a high rating show.
-Amazon let their decision be informed almost entirely from data, which lead to the creation of a 7.4 rating for “Alpha House” by Amazon, whereas Netflix achieved a 9.1 rating for “House of Cards”, incorporating their unique experience that couldn’t be shown in the data.
+He pitched Amazon Studios versus Netflix and their seemingly similar approaches to trying to launch a high-rating show.
+Amazon let their decision be informed almost entirely by data, which lead to the creation of a 7.4 rating for “Alpha House” by Amazon, whereas Netflix achieved a 9.1 rating for “House of Cards”, incorporating their unique experience that couldn’t be shown in the data.

-To summarise, collating CLV data is a great start and an insightful process, but without the context and human analysis it may fall short.
+To summarise, collating CLV data is a great start and an insightful process, but without the context and human analysis, it may fall short.
 Living in today’s big data world, we need to ensure that CLV data and contextual analysis go hand in hand.
-To aid this process we need to strive to democratise our data where possible throughout the digital purchase funnel combining the interactional, transactional and demographic aspects that not only create a fuller and more accurate picture of our customers, but also helps make our relationships with them more valuable.
+To aid this process we need to strive to democratise our data where possible throughout the digital purchase.
+Funnel combining the interactional, transactional and demographic aspects that not only create a fuller and more accurate picture of our customers but also help make our relationships with them more valuable.